arch-js/arch/docs/07-livescript.md

 ## Why not ES 6 & JSX?

 A lot of the improvements brought by LiveScript are also present in ES 6, although not nearly all of them.
-On the other hand, ES 6 is the future standard, which would enable us to run Reflex applications natively in the browser without the need for transpiling.
+On the other hand, ES 6 is the future standard, which would enable us to run Arch applications natively in the browser without the need for transpiling.

 However, all browsers you need to presently support in practice will not get full native support for ES 6 for years to come; you will still need to use transpilation from ES 6 to ES 5, therefore it’s on par with LiveScript in that respect and LiveScript is still (in our opinion) a more powerful language.

-That said, Reflex doesn’t stop you from writing your application in ES 6 or even ES 5 if you wish, everything will still work just fine.
+That said, Arch doesn’t stop you from writing your application in ES 6 or even ES 5 if you wish, everything will still work just fine.
 Our primary choice of a langue is, and for the foreseeable future will be, LiveScript.